 Our results of operations depend primarily on the charter hire rates that we are able to realize for our vessels, which primarily depend on the demand and supply dynamics characterizing the tanker market at any given time, and on the size of our fleet.
-The oil tanker industry has been highly cyclical in recent years, experiencing volatility in charter hire rates and vessel values resulting from changes in the supply of and demand for crude oil and tanker capacity and, more recently from disruptions and trading pattern changes related to Russia's invasion of Ukraine.
+The oil tanker industry has been highly cyclical in recent years, experiencing volatility in charter hire rates and vessel values resulting from changes in the supply of and demand for crude oil and tanker capacity and, more recently from, disruptions and trading pattern changes related to Russia's invasion of Ukraine and conflicts in the Arabian Gulf region related to the Hamas-Israel War and attacks on merchant vessels in the Red Sea area by Houthi rebels in Yemen.